Mukku27/rust-from-zero/README.md

 ### r6-move-closures-with-threads
 > **Using move Closures to Transfer Ownership into Threads**
 >This example dives deeper into how ownership works with threads in Rust.
-Since threads may outlive the main function's stack, Rust enforces ownership rules strictly to avoid data races and invalid references.
+Since threads may outlive the main function's stack, Rust enforces ownership rules strictly to avoid data races and invalid references

+### r6-message-passing
+>**Message Passing with Threads in Rust using mpsc::channel**
+>This example demonstrates safe communication between threads using the message passing model in Rust.
+The mpsc module provides multi-producer, single-consumer channels, ideal for decoupled thread communication

 ---